mojaveexpressguide/mojaveexpressguide.github.io/docs/MEG - Introduction.md

 :::caution Important:

 You will need at least base **VNV** and to have done so using **MO2**.
-Although it is recommended to have most of the mods from **VNV Extended** to get the full experience.
+Although this guide has been made with the full **VNV Extended** modlist and is recommended to get the full experience.
 If you have used another guide or mod manager support will not be given.

 :::

 If you are new to Fallout New Vegas and modding in general, I recommend sticking to just **Viva New Vegas** as this guide will substantially change the game and alter your experience.